Onyx-Protocol/Onyx/docs/protocol/specifications/vm1.md

         5. amount equals `amount`,
         6. `datahash` is an empty string or it matches the data hash in the destination entry.
 5. If the entry is an [issuance](blockchain.md#issuance-1) or a [spend](blockchain.md#spend-1):
-    1. If the [destination entry](blockchain.md#value-destination-1) is a [Mux](blockchain.md#mux-1), performs checks as described in the step 5.
+    1. If the [destination entry](blockchain.md#value-destination-1) is a [Mux](blockchain.md#mux-1), performs checks as described in step 5.
     2. If the [destination entry](blockchain.md#value-destination-1) is an [output](blockchain.md#output-1) or a [retirement](blockchain.md#retirement-1):
         1. If `index` is not zero, pushes [false](#vm-boolean) on the data stack.
-        2. Otherwise, performs checks as described in the step 5.2.
+        2. Otherwise, performs checks as described in step 5.2.

 Fails if executed in the [block context](#block-context).